Suren1206/RAG-w-o-G-by-design-/README.md

 This self-help tool has been extremely useful for me.
 However, it works best when its purpose is clearly understood and when it is used with discipline — only as a support mechanism, not a crutch.

 Sharing with delight.

+# How to Use the Tool

+## Quick Start (No Customization)

+Download or clone the entire repository locally

+Run RAG_WO_G_Streamlit.py

+Select AI or ML question bank

+Enter a query to retrieve semantically similar questions

+## Customization (Using Your Own Question Bank)

+Replace the contents of the respective Question Bank files

+Ensure each question ends with ? or .

+Run the rebuild scripts:

+RAG_WO_G_AI_Rebuild.py

+RAG_WO_G_ML_Rebuild.py
+(This regenerates the FAISS index and stored texts)

+Do NOT modify the *_Runtime.py files

+These are read-only runtime loaders used by Streamlit

+Run RAG_WO_G_Streamlit.py again to query your customized data